 The General Obligation Bonds, Series 2004D are the County's sole variable rate demand bonds.
-These bonds are funded under a Direct-Pay Letter of Credit held by a single bank since 2014.
-This agreement is set to expire in December 2022 unless extended or terminated sooner in accordance with its terms.
+These bonds are backed by a Direct-Pay Letter of Credit held by a single bank since 2014 and are remarketed to investors through weekly pricing mode.
+This agreement was extended on November 9, 2022.
 The outstanding par amount of these bonds is \$130.0 million.
-The County anticipates extending this agreement on or prior to December 2022.